masternodeh/0-docs/docs/zerogravity.md

 * Sometimes, an IDO will require a KYC ("Know Your Customer"):
 	* Either to make it to the whitelist to be able to participate in an IDO (=> being allowed or not to participate in the lottery system)
 	* Either for an allocation winner to be able to claim the allocation
 * The Zero exchange has found a way for citizens from barred countries to still benefit these IDOs ((typically, US or Canadian citizens for example).
-An [automated market maker](https://medium.com/@OfficialZeroDex/0-exchange-finds-its-preferred-market-maker-fac7b6a9d1be) sells during a period of the time the allocation of the winners who didn't pass the KYC, after which, tthey receive their share of the benefits in a stable coin without ever having received the IDO tokens.
+An [automated market maker](https://medium.com/@OfficialZeroDex/0-exchange-finds-its-preferred-market-maker-fac7b6a9d1be) sells during a period of the time the allocation of the winners who didn't pass the KYC, after which, they receive their share of the benefits in a stable coin without ever having received the IDO tokens.

 ## IDOs on ZeroGravity